Cognitive effects of a three‑month methylphenidate course in Parkinson’s disease patients with mild cognitive impairment

 Who Cannot Join the Study?

-• Having an active, uncontrolled form of cancer (uncontrolled malignancy).
+• Having an active, uncontrolled cancer (malignancy).

-• Having an overactive thyroid gland (hyperthyroidism).
+• Having an overactive thyroid (hyperthyroidism).

 Where you can join this trial?